Leonard Wolf: Life and career

 Wolf lived in New York.
 He was commissioned by Farrar, Straus & Giroux to write a biography of Isaac Bashevis Singer.

-The Treehouse: Eccentric Wisdom from My Father on How to Live, Love and See, by his daughter Naomi was published by Simon & Schuster in 2005.
+The Treehouse: Eccentric Wisdom from My Father on How to Live, Love and See, by his daughter Naomi was published by Simon & Schuster in 2005.The book is dedicated For teachers, who help us climb and ends lightly with Leonards granddaughter Rosa taking a photograph of the empty sky: "Grandpa is really going to like this picture".

-He died on March 20, 2019 in Corvallis, Oregon.
+He died on March 20, 2019, in Corvallis, Oregon.

 Happening House

 While teaching at San Francisco State University in 1967, Wolf founded Happening House, one of many organizations that originated with the hippies of the Haight Ashbury district.
 It was conceived as an alternate university, an arts center and a place of learning.
 It often planned and sponsored social events such as softball games and free concerts.
 In collaboration with the Haight Ashbury Switchboard it had intermittent connections with the Haight Ashbury Free Clinic.